kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 Distributed Cuckoo
 ==================

+This works under the main server webgui, so everything is transparent for end user You will use the same api/web to see all analysis, even if they were analyzer on another server

 As mentioned in :doc:`submit`, Cuckoo provides a REST API for Distributed Cuckoo usage.
 The standalone distributed script allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in